Sentdex/BCI/README.md

 Since some people wont be able to resist making a model on validation data...I will use my own separate validation data to actually create scores.
 If you're not cheating, this shouldn't impact you ;)

+# Requirements
+Numpy
+TensorFlow (I am using 2.0, but I am not using anything 2.0 specific)

 # The data

 Currently, the data available is 16-channel FFT 0-60Hz, sampled at a rate of about 25/second.